• Home

 In the event that reimbursement is not made to Medicare as required by 42 USC 1395y(b)(2)(B)(I), action may be brought against any entity responsible for payment (and may collect double damages from insurance companies), or any entity that has received a third-party settlement.
 Under 42 CFR 411.24(g), this includes attorneys whose fees are paid from settlement proceeds.
 Please refer to US v.
 Sosnowski, et. al. where judgment was entered against a beneficiary and his attorney for failing to reimburse Medicare after receiving settlement proceeds on a personal injury case.

-CMS has a direct right of action to recover its payments from any entity, including a beneficiary, provider, supplier, physician, attorney, State agency, or a private insurer that has received a third party payment, 42 CFR 411.24.
+CMS has a direct right of action to recover its payments from any entity, including a beneficiary, provider, supplier, physician, personal injury attorney, State agency, or a private insurer that has received a third party payment, 42 CFR 411.24.

 Having said this, the best way to address the situation is to request a post-settlement compromise of Medicare’s interest.
 When submitting your request, craft a compelling story; provide them with the facts of the case and supporting documentation for your argument.
 All post-settlement compromise requests must be in writing and sent to the MSPRC Medicare Contractor), they will forward your request to the CMS Regional office.
 The MSPRC contractor does not have the authority to compromise.
 The authority to compromise a Medicare claim is reserved exclusively for the CMS home office or regional offices.
 Any agreement for a compromise settlement under the Federal Claims Collection Act (“FCCA”) may not be appealed.